flenniken/statictea/docs/messages.md

     "No matching end right bracket.", ## wNoMatchingBracket "Invalid character.",   ## wInvalidCharacter
-    "Invalid first character of the argument.", ## wInvalidFirstArgChar "An if with an assignment takes three arguments.", ## wAssignmentIf "An if without an assignment takes two arguments.", ## wBareIfTwoArguments "Expected a variable or a dot name.", ## wExpectedDotname "Expected variable name not function call.", ## wInvalidDotname "Invalid REPL command syntax, unexpected text.", ## wInvalidReplSyntax
+    "Invalid first character of the argument.", ## wInvalidFirstArgChar "An IF with an assignment takes three arguments.", ## wAssignmentIf "An IF without an assignment takes two arguments.", ## wBareIfTwoArguments "Expected a variable or a dot name.", ## wExpectedDotname "Expected variable name not function call.", ## wInvalidDotname "Invalid REPL command syntax, unexpected text.", ## wInvalidReplSyntax